-One of the more recent security compliance frameworks in federal work is the Cybersecurity Maturity Model Certification, or CMMC.
-CMMC is a framework that was created to centralize and streamline security and compliance around CUI in the DoD supply chain.
+One of the more recent security compliance frameworks in federal work is the Cybersecurity Maturity Model Certification or CMMC.
+CMMC is a framework created to centralize and streamline security and compliance around CUI in the DoD supply chain.
 CMMC defines several maturity levels that relate to increasing levels of compliance.
-More specifically, CMMC defines compliance based on levels of cyber hygiene and capabilities, both of which contribute to the overall stability and reliability of your systems.
+More specifically, CMMC defines compliance based on levels of cyber hygiene and capabilities, both of which contribute to your systems’ overall stability and reliability.

 While any required CMMC maturity level will be determined, in part, by an RFP or agency requirements, there are steadfast requirements:

-- For any contractor or agency to handle Federal Contract Information (FCI), they must have at least a CMMC Level 1 certification.
+- Any contractor or agency to handle Federal Contract Information (FCI) must have at least a CMMC Level 1 certification.

-- For any contractor or agency to handle CUI, they must have at least a CMMC Level 3 certification.
+- Any contractor or agency to handle CUI must have at least a CMMC Level 2 certification.

 However, the entire CMMC framework is focused on one primary goal: preparing and certifying organizations for the management of CUI.